nathanlane/nathanstypographynotes/hochuli.md

 date: "2025-06-28"
 version: "0.2-complete"
 description: |
-  Expanded notes on Hochuli's prescriptions from the book's main chapters, structured for LLM ingestion.
-Imperatives are preserved; examples are brief but concrete.
+  Expanded notes on Hochuli's prescriptions from the book's main chapters.
   I exclude anecdotes, bibliography, and image plates, and all that good stuff.
 ---
 ```
 # Preface